 This region experiences almost no rainfall and the precipitation that does come falls in the form of snow.
 The Arctic zone is characterized by huge rocky outcrops, glaciers, and volcanic screes.
 It’s also referred to as the extreme altitude zone and has about 49% of the oxygen at sea level.

-Important Note – As you set forward on your summit attempt, keep in mind that there will be ice and snow below your feet.
-It’s also very cold, and even at midday, the radiation of the sun is challenging.
-Warm layers at night and sunscreen on any exposed parts of your body couldn’t be more recommended.
+Important Note – As you set forward on your summit attempt, remember that ice and snow will be below your feet.
+It's also freezing, and sun radiation is challenging even at midday.
+Warm layers at night and sunscreen on exposed body parts couldn't be more recommended.

 As you may have gathered from the above information that the large structure of Kilimanjaro allows it to create its special weather.
 And there’s not much seasonality when it comes to the Kilimanjaro Weather.
 So, be prepared for the ever-changing conditions and equip yourself thoroughly with the right pieces of clothing and equipment and conquer a feat that few have – the Uhuru Peak!